Tips

 Pinning Tabs

-The latest VSCode lets you control pin behavior for tabs.
-It's not currently documented as of 2020.09.28 but as of the latest insider build, it has a few different options to control the pinned behavior.
+The latest VS Code lets you control pin behavior for tabs.
+It's not currently documented as of 2020.09.28 but as of the latest Insiders build, it has a few different options to control the pinned behavior.

 "workbench.editor.pinnedTabSizing": "shrink"